Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 ### Application Performance Monitoring and Alerting
 #### Impact _Operational Excellence_

-It's essential to know how the workload in the SDDC is doing.
-Similar to how you would monitor things such as CPU usage, OS logs, and security alerts, to name a few, these same elements are monitored in the SDDC.
-The critical difference is that it is possible now to leverage cloud-native plus existing VMware tools into your operating model.
-Tools include but are not limited to enabling VMware VROPs, installing Azure Monitor agents, and any third-party monitoring/reporting tool used today on-prem.
-For more information, see [application monitoring](/application-platform.md)
+It's essential to know how the workload in the SDDC is doing by monitoring metrics such as CPU usage, OS logs, and security alerts in the SDDC.
+However, several key operational aspects must be evaluated to ensure the alerting system's effectiveness.
+- Are all the critical components identified such as databases,network devices, and storage amongst other relevant components?
+- Are the thresholds set appropriate?
+- Are the alerts specific and actionable?
+- Are the right people receive the alerts?
+- Is there a substantial amount of noise and false positives?
+- Are there adquate escalation procedures in place?

+Evaluating the the processes and procedures to respond to critical alerts assists in making sure they are addressed in a timely manner.

 ### Recommendation